Dennis Lehane: Film career

 Lehane wrote and directed an independent film called Neighborhoods in the mid-1990s.
 Later described as similar to Good Will Hunting, it was set in Boston's working class areas like Southie and Dorchester.
 Its production ended in 1996, more than a year before the better-known Good Will Hunting.

 Lehane joined the writing staff of the HBO drama series The Wire for the third season in 2004.
 Lehane wrote the teleplay for the episode "Dead Soldiers" from a story by series creator and executive producer David Simon.
 Lehane made a cameo appearance in the third-season episode, "Middle Ground," as Sullivan, an officer in charge of special equipment.
 Lehane has commented that he was impressed by the show's creators (David Simon and Ed Burns) having such an ear for authentic street slang.
 Lehane returned as a writer for the fourth season in 2006 and wrote the teleplay for the episode "Refugees," from a story he co-wrote with producer Ed Burns.
 Lehane and the writing staff won the Writers Guild of America (WGA) Award for Best Dramatic Series at the February 2008 ceremony and the 2007 Edgar Award for Best Television Feature/Mini-Series Teleplay for their work on the fourth season.
 Lehane served as a writer for the fifth and final season in 2008 and was credited with the episode "Clarifications".
-Lehane and the writing staff were nominated for the WGA Award for Best Dramatic Series again at the February 2009 ceremony for their work on the fifth season but Mad Men won the award.
+He and the writing staff were nominated for the WGA Award for Best Dramatic Series again at the February 2009 ceremony for their work on the fifth season but Mad Men won the award.

 He served as an executive producer for Shutter Island.
-On November 27, 2012, The Boston Herald reported that Lehane would be joining the writing staff of HBO's Boardwalk Empire as a writer and a creative consultant.
+On November 27, 2012, The Boston Herald reported that Lehane would join the writing staff of HBO's Boardwalk Empire as a writer and a creative consultant.
 He will consult with showrunner Terence Winter on the outline of the fourth season of the show, and he confirmed that he would write at least one episode.

 Lehane wrote his first film screenplay, The Drop, as an adaptation of his short story "Animal Rescue".
-The film starred Tom Hardy, Noomi Rapace, and James Gandolfini (in his final film performance).
+The film stars Tom Hardy, Noomi Rapace, and James Gandolfini (in his final film performance).
 Released September 12, 2014, the movie received positive reviews, particularly for its "smartly written script."
 In 2013 Lehane was contracted to write a screenplay, Silk Road, about the online black market.
-That same year attached to adapt the script for the remake of the critically acclaimed French film A Prophet, a prison drama.
+That same year he was attached to adapt the script for the remake of the critically acclaimed French film A Prophet, a prison drama.